consensus-shipyard/ipc/scripts/README.md

 follow the steps outlined above to get the devnet up and running.

 If you're using the `rust-hoku` CLI, you must set the `NETWORK` environment variable to `devnet` in order to use it.
-Note that both `fendermint`, `ipc-cli`, and `hoku` use the same flag, so be sure to open a new terminal window to avoid conflicts.
+Note that `fendermint`, `ipc-cli`, and `hoku` use the same `NETWORK` flag but with varying values, so be sure to open a new terminal window to avoid conflicts if you're using any of them simultaneously.

 ```
 export NETWORK=devnet